On it’s own, WordPress is the business.

 I use Quiver on a daily basis as it saves me a huge amount of time having to keep writing code.
 I can just search my saves pieces of texts and code to add instantly to my web projects.

 21. Notepad++ (Windows) – A popular free source code editor for Windows users, supporting many languages.

-22. Atom (Mac App) – My personal favourite and current open source text/code editor application for the Mac, that’s completely hackable.
-These days I use nothing else but Atom and Quiver to write and archive custom code for website projects.
+22. Atom (Mac App) – My absolute favourite and current open source text/code editor application for the Mac, and one that’s completely hackable.
+These days I use nothing else but Atom, Quiver, along with the Child Themer plugin to develop websites.

 23. Bablic.com – Website content language translation tool.

 24. Color Picker (Mac App) – A very useful application for identifying and saving HEX and RGB colour codes to use in web projects.
 Very easy to use, drag-and-drop on any part of your screen.
 Drag-and-drop colours into the palette to save for later.

 4. Themes, visual editors, frameworks & plugins